 How do HASC members enroll in CDIP?

-Are project descriptions required prior to expressing interest in HASC CDIP?
+Are project descriptions required prior to expressing interest in CDIP?

-No, however, members are expected to their submit project description forms to HCC no later than April 1, 2022.
+No; however, members are expected to submit their project description forms to HCC no later than April 3.

 How do I receive the project description form?

 After receiving your Internship Host Interest Form, HCC will email you the Project Description Form.